 As a way to meet both the need for orientation and completion of the I-9 and other forms, the parties agreed in LA 03-35 to modify NEO so that most new employees report to San Ramon on their first day.
-This Day 1 reporting recognized that some attendees may need to arrive the day before and would qualify to receive mileage at the IRS rate and reimbursement for reasonable expenses.
+This Day 1 reporting recognized that some attendees may need to arrive the day before and would qualify to receive mileage at the IRS rate and reimbursement for reasonable expenses incurred as part of attendance at NEO and other required new hire training.